 What is ISDS?

-ISDS, or Information Systems and Decision Sciences, is the study of technology, business processes, people and organizations, and the relationships among them.
+ISDS, or Information Systems and Decision Sciences, a STEM-designated program, is the study of technology, business processes, people and organizations, and the relationships among them.
 ISDS professionals are involved with designing, building, and analyzing all types of business processes across all types of organizations with an eye toward delivering value through operational efficiency and innovation.
 ISDS students develop skills in project management, data management, structured thinking, and management of IT resources.
 ISDS graduates place in various types of career roles.
 ISDS is a people-oriented field with an emphasis on service through technology.

 Opportunities in ISDS

 Areas: Analysis, Business Analytics, Business Application Development, Database Administration, Design, Executive Administration, Support, Systems Integration

 Employers: Computer Companies, Consulting Firms, Energy Companies, Entertainment Companies, Educational Institutions, Financial Institutions, Government Agencies, Healthcare Organizations, Hotels and Restaurants, Insurance Companies, Manufacturers, Public Accounting Firms, Retailers, Telecommunications Companies

 The BS in Information Systems and Decision Sciences

 For more information about the BS iSDS online format, please visit LSU Online.

 The bachelor of ISDS is a 120-hour STEM-designated program with several learning objectives for students:

 - Support a successful analysis design, and implementation of an IT project